How to Get NTFS Permissions Report with PowerShell

 This script:

-Scans the specified folder and its subfolders.
+- Scan the specified folder and all its subfolders.

 4. Validate the Report